kmdouglass/garg/README.md

-Please do not hesitate to open an [issue](https://github.com/kmdouglass/garg/issues) if you encounter bugs or other problems with GARG.
+Please do not hesitate to open an [issue](https://github.com/kmdouglass/garg/issues) if you encounter bugs or other problems with Garg.

 # Authors